 For this trek there will be one team leader/guide.
 We also provide an assistant leader (1 assistant per six trekkers), and Sherpa porters for carrying luggage (usual compliment is one porter for two trekkers).
 This arrangement ensures that anybody in the group gets sick; the trip can still go ahead as planned.
 Swiss Nepal Family Trekking & Expedition can run this trek for any size group, but the maximum size is 12 people in order to make it a pleasant and enjoyable trip.
 However, if you would like to have a larger group, Swiss Nepal Family Trekking & Expedition can make the appropriate arrangements as well.

 All accommodations for The Forbidden Kingdom Upper Mustang Lodge Trek are on twin sharing basis with inclusive trip costs and are chosen based on standard hygiene, standard of service and food, location and more.
 There are two styles of accommodations during the trip.
-We will spend three nights in 3-Star Hotels in Kathmandu and two nights in Pokhara.
+We will spend three nights in Deluxe Hotels in Kathmandu and two nights in Pokhara.
 For the remaining nine nights, we will stay at local tea houses or local lodges and two nights at two men camping tent.
 Some of these places have shared toilets and washing facilities.
-Solo travelers may share a room with someone of the same sex, or if requested, we can arrange for a private room for an additional fee.
+Solo travelers may share a room, or if requested, we can arrange for a private room for an additional fee.
 However, please understand that in some remote places single rooms might not be feasible, even if the extra fee is paid.
 These are remote villages that we are dealing with.
 We at Swiss Nepal Family Trekking & Expedition will do all we can to make your trip as pleasant and enjoyable as possible.

 During the trek, we can enjoy typical Nepali food, different ethnic cuisines as well as all types of international cuisine (Tibetan, Continental, Italian, Indian, etc.) from pizza and chips to apple pie.
 We can even enjoy hot chocolates, variety of breads, drinks and snacks.
 Breakfast will be served from the tea house or lodge menu where we spend our night.
 Lunch will be served on the way to our destination and usually along the trail.
 Dinner and breakfast will be served at the tea houses where we will spend the night.
 Note that at the tea houses and lodges, the food is good, although the menus will be limited.
 A farewell dinner with cultural show and breakfast will be served in our stay in Kathmandu as well as breakfast served in Pokhara.